VIC.GOV.AU | Policy and Advisory Library

 If the funding program for your nominated school is not appearing on the portal, please contact the Schools Targeted Funding Governance team at Schools.targeted.funding.governance@education.vic.gov.au

-Each network is led by a network chair, a principal elected by other principals in the network.
-As key system leaders, network chairs enable school leaders to collaborate and take collective responsibility for all learners in their network.
+Each school network is led by a school network chair, a principal elected by other principals in the school network.
+As key system leaders, school network chairs enable school leaders to collaborate and take collective responsibility for all learners in their school network.

 Role and responsibilities

-• supports a focus within the network and CoPs on implementation of the refreshed Victorian Teaching and Learning Model (VTLM 2.0) and other DE student-related policy and practice (for example, reading position, disability inclusion, and shared operational matters such as staffing) as required
+• supports a focus within the school network and CoPs on implementation of the refreshed Victorian Teaching and Learning Model (VTLM 2.0) and other department student-related policy and practice (for example, reading position, disability inclusion, and shared operational matters such as staffing) as required

-• focuses network collaboration on the effective implementation of the improvement cycle, including supporting the establishment of smaller, initiative-specific CoPs within the network or across networks as necessary
+• focuses school network collaboration on the effective implementation of the improvement cycle, including supporting the establishment of smaller, initiative-specific CoPs within the school network or across school networks as necessary

-• ensures that the network builds capability by holding professional, evidence-based conversations, sharing practice and analysing school performance data
+• ensures that the school network builds capability by holding evidence-based professional conversations, using the Panorama Network Data dashboards (staff login required)External Link to analyse school performance and share effective practice

-• collaborates with SEILs and other area-based multidisciplinary team members on behalf of the network as required, facilitating 2-way communication, consultation and feedback between the department and network schools
+• collaborates with SEILs and other area-based team members on behalf of the school network as required, facilitating 2-way communication, consultation and feedback between the department and school network schools

-• represents the network as a member of the region’s network chair forum
+• represents the school network as a member of the region’s school network chair forum

-• undertakes succession planning for the network chair position in collaboration with the network and SEILs.
+• undertakes succession planning for the school network chair position in collaboration with the school network and SEILs.

 Appointment

-Network chairs are elected through a process supported by the network SEILs.
+School network chairs are elected through a process supported by the school network SEILs.

-Before the election, network members are recommended to discuss the role of the network chair within their local context, including any expectations for leading CoPs.
+Before the election, school network members are recommended to discuss the role of the school network chair within their local context, including any expectations for leading CoPs.

 The election process must take place in Term 4 each year as follows:

-• All nominating candidates must provide a network chair candidate statement with their nomination that demonstrates their capacity to provide the skills and expertise of an effective network chair.
+• All nominating candidates must provide a school network chair candidate statement with their nomination that demonstrates their capacity to provide the skills and expertise of an effective school network chair.

 • If more than one nomination is received, the SEIL (or SEIL nominee) coordinates the election process.
-If there are no nominations for the position the SEIL will consult with the network executive to appoint an interim chair, which may be the SEIL.
+If there are no nominations for the position the SEIL will consult with the school network executive to appoint an interim school network chair, which may be the SEIL.

-• Candidate statements must be made available to all network members 10 days before the election.
+• Candidate statements must be made available to all school network members 10 days before the election.

 • The election must be conducted by secret ballot at a Term 4 meeting.